-How Does Buying a House Affect Taxes in 2024?
+How Does Buying a House Affect Taxes?

-How Does Buying a House Affect Taxes in 2024?
+How Does Buying a House Affect Taxes?

-Of all the details that come across your plate when you’re buying a home, one of the questions you might be asking is, “How does buying a house affect taxes?”
+When you’re buying a home, one of the questions you might be asking is, “How does buying a house affect taxes?”
 The short answer?
 Buying a home could reduce your overall tax liability if you itemize deductions and pay a large amount of mortgage interest.

-There are other conditions that need to be met, and it is possible that the amount of taxes you owe will stay the same.
+There are other conditions that need to be met, and it is possible that the amount of tax you owe will stay the same.
 Of course, it’s always best to consult with a tax advisor for your individual situation.

 Key Points